-Investment management expenses of €17.4m in 2022 include interest payable and the indirect costs, including the relevant staff, accommodation and computer costs of acquiring and managing all types of investments.
+Investment management expenses of €19.0m in 2023 include interest payable and the indirect costs, including the relevant staff, accommodation and computer costs of acquiring and managing all types of investments.

 Article 293 of the Commission delegated Regulation (EU) 2015/35 requires the Company to include information about any gains and losses recognised directly in equity.
-Unrealised losses of €596m on the Available for Sale Assets ('AFS') were recognised directly in the equity in the 2022 ZLAP financial statements.
-Interest rates increased significantly during 2022 from the historic low / negative interest rate environment seen in 2021.
-The sharp rise in interest rates led to a reduction in the market value of bonds held during 2022.
+Unrealised gains of €157m on the Available for Sale Assets ('AFS') were recognised directly in the equity in the 2023 ZLAP financial statements.
+Interest rates decreased during 2023 which led to an increase in the market value of bonds held during 2022.

 Article 293 of the Commission delegated Regulation (EU) 2015/35 also requires the Company to include information about any investments in securitisation.
-The Company held no securitised assets at 31/12/2022.
+The Company held no securitised assets at 31/12/2023.